 There is more to drinking port than formal dining and long speeches.
-In fact, Taylor's can offer the right glass of port for any occasion or wine gift, any time of day, around the table, in the garden, out with friends or simply relaxing at home.
+Taylor's can offer the right glass of port for any occasion or wine gift, any time of day, around the table, in the garden, out with friends or simply relaxing at home.
 Taylor's port dates back to 1692

-The NV 40 Year Old Tawny Port was bottled with a bar top cork in 2014.
-It comes in with 125 grams per liter of residual sugar.
-Big, weighty and mouth filling, this is an aromatic Tawny that finishes with acidity and tension.
-Gripping on the finish, its flavors become more interesting as long as it sits in the glass (or on your palate).
+Tasted October 2010.The NV 40 Year Old Tawny Port was bottled with a bar top cork in 2014.
+It comes in with 125 grams per litre of residual sugar.
+Big, weighty and mouth-filling, this is an aromatic Tawny that finishes with acidity and tension.
+Its flavours become more interesting as long as it sits in the glass (or on your palate).
 It is not, perhaps, as sunny as the Fonseca, its sibling reviewed this issue, but it is denser and more gripping.
-Comparing to the Taylor 30 (also reviewed), I'm not sure I liked the 40 here all that much better.
-The 30 is a bit fleshier while this 40 is a bit more concentrated in flavor and aromatics.
+Compared to the Taylor 30 (also reviewed), I'm not sure I liked the 40 here all that much better.
+The 30 is a bit fleshier, while this 40 is a bit more concentrated in flavour and aromatics.
 Perhaps some additional age also helped this 40 combat some of the aggression on the 30.
 They are both pretty fine, a difference of five to Midnight and five after, rather than night and day.
-It is still a fine experience and my favorite of the group.
+It is still a fine experience and my favourite of the group.
 Don't drink it too warm.
-Room temperature is mostly too warm.
-The sweet spot for most tends to be 58-62 degrees Fahrenheit.
+The room temperature is mostly too warm.
+The sweet spot for most tends to be 58-62 degrees Fahrenheit